FindArticles FindArticles

 Downstream risk and the export question

-Executives are watching a handful of metrics: the new-orders index in purchasing manager surveys, core capital goods orders, capacity utilization in durable goods, and the pace of announced projects moving from groundbreaking to production.
-If these improve while input-cost inflation cools, the case for a durable rebound strengthens.
-If not, tariffs risk functioning as a broad tax on making things in America, undercutting the very revival they were meant to deliver.
+Only a few metrics are being watched closely by executives: the new-orders indexes of purchasing manager surveys, orders for core capital goods, capacity utilization in durable goods and the pace of announced projects moving from groundbreaking to production.
+If that happens while input-cost inflation eases, the argument for a lasting rebound will only grow.
+If not, the tariffs could end up working as a sort of broad tax on making things in America, undermining the very revival they are supposed to bring.

 Latest News